 "There are all sorts of different income-based repayment plans, as opposed to plans based on your debt level."

 It’s also worth familiarizing yourself with things like loan forgiveness, consolidation, and refinancing.
-Simply being aware of these options can help you start thinking about what repayment method will fit your lifestyle.
+Knowing about these options can help you start thinking about what repayment method will work for you.

 6. What sorts of scholarships are available?

 Aside from loans, financial assistance for medical school exists in the form of scholarships.
 Many government and nonprofit entities also offer loan forgiveness programs.
 And some schools offer their own institutional scholarships.
 Beltrani says SGU typically communicates their opportunities to interested students and works to eliminate additional applications when possible.
 You’ll even find important announcements and updates on social media, so make sure to join relevant groups.

 Because options vary from one school to the next, it’s a good idea to thoroughly research what’s available at every program you’re considering.
 “Students should be looking at the schools’ websites and seeing what’s available or asking the financial aid officers what the schools offer in scholarships,” Beltrani says.

 7. Is there anything I can do to save money during my education and training?